 Although the country faces fiscal challenges; the retirement age of the people is as low as 50 years which has impacted the labour market and led to further worsening of the situation by sending wrong impetus to citizens about the retirement age (“The time is ripe for a European safe asset | Financial Times”, 2019).
 This weaker job market has hampered the country’s tax base, which has led to the imposition of pressure on the revenue of the country which is responsible for paying the bills.

-Greece has committed the grave mistake of hiding information about its financial status; for joining eurozone nations had to fulfil specific financial requirements which the country did not possess.
+Greece has committed the grave mistake of hiding information about its financial status; for joining eurozone nations had to fulfill specific financial requirements which the country did not possess.
 The ECB declared that the Greece economy needed to work immensely.
 The bailout petition of 2010 needed Greece to make changes related to its heightening of fuel duties and freezing the payments of government employees.

 The expenditure incurred by the government was cut by slashing jobs; this further created problems in the country’s economy by pinching money from the pockets of citizens.
 This situation led to a national strike involving thousands of Greek citizens (“The Greek Financial Crisis – FXCM UK”, 2019).